appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 - A self-hosted Appsmith instance with a [paid subscription](https://www.appsmith.com/pricing).
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) if needed.
 - Familiarity with basic Appsmith operations.
 Check out the [Getting Started Tutorial](/getting-started/tutorials/start-building) if you're new to Appsmith.
-- A REST client like Postman for testing workflows.

 ## Create workflow